bomonike/bomonike.github.io/plc.md

 ## Ignition servers

-To communicate with PLCs (Programmable Logic Controllers) and DCS (Distributed Control System) <strong>devices</strong> that control industrial equipment, InductiveAutomation provides <strong>"Ignition"</strong> web servers called <strong>Gateways</strong> which run within Docker containers.
+To communicate with PLCs (Programmable Logic Controllers) and DCS (Distributed Control System) <strong>devices</strong> that control industrial equipment, InductiveAutomation provides <strong>"Ignition"</strong> web servers called <strong>Gateways</strong> which <a target="_blank" href="https://inductiveuniversity.com/courses/elective-studies/ignition-with-docker">run within Docker</a> using docker compose.

+Licenses are <a target="_blank" href="https://inductiveuniversity.com/video/ignition-container-licensing">stored within the Docker image</a>.

+QUESTION: images are stored and retrieved from???

+<a target="_blank" href="https://inductiveuniversity.com/video/docker-secrets">secrets</a>

+An <a target="_blank" href="https://inductiveuniversity.com/video/adding-an-smtp-server">SMTP server</a> using image dockage/mailcatcher on 1080 & 1025.

 The number of component Connections managed by Ignition servers are displayed the Gateway's Status GUI
 <img alt="ignition-Connections.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1726741634/ignition-Connections_icmkss.png">